All you Need to Know About Tall Cakes or Extended Height Cakes

 Tall cakes or extended height cakes are the recent trends.
-They have the ability to make the overall design of the cake more tall, lean and elegant.
-These are not difficult to make but a few precautions are worth paying attention to such as cake boards, doweling, and stacking.
-Here’s also the difference between tall cake, extended height cakes or double barrel cakes.
+They have the ability to make the overall design of the cake taller, lean and elegant.
+These are not difficult to make.
+And yet, a few precautions are worth paying attention to, such as cake boards, doweling, and stacking.
+Also, in this post, I explain the differences between tall cakes, extended height cakes, and double barrel cakes.

-What is the difference between tall cakes vs Double Barrel Cakes?
+What is the difference between tall cakes and double barrel cakes?

 A tall cake is usually just a cake whose height has been extended.
 Usually by adding one more layer.
-So instead of a two-layer cake now you have a three-layer cake.
-Vs A Double Barrel cake is two or three cakes stacked one on top of another.
-Can be about 8 to 10 inches tall.
-So simply speaking a Tall cake is an extended height cake Vs a Double Barrel is an Extended Tier Cake
+So instead of a two-layer cake, you now have a three-layer cake.
+While a double barrel cake is two or three cakes stacked one on top of the other.
+It can be about 8 to 10 inches tall.
+So simply speaking, a tall cake is an extended height cake, while a double barrel is an extended tier cake.

-- Most cakes are usually 2 layers of cake with a cake circle on the bottom.
+- Most cakes are usually 2 layers of cake with a cake board on the bottom.

-- The layers can be each 2 inches tall or 3 inches tall.
+- The layers can each be 2 inches or 3 inches tall.

-- So they can be two layers making a 4 to 6 inches tall cake.
+- So there can be two layers making a 4 to 6 inches tall cake.
 These do not need any additional support as long as they are on a good cake circle/board.

-This Burgundy Stenciled cake is four tiers of the standard cake.
+This Burgundy Stenciled cake is four tiers of a standard height cake.
 All of them are 2 x 2 layer cakes with three layers of filling.

-- is a 6-inch tall cake with three layers of cake each 2 inch tall.
+- It is a 6-inch tall cake with three layers of cake each 2 inches tall.

-- Usually, you can stack the three layers on a single cake circle as shown.
+- Usually, you can stack the three layers on a single cake board/circle as shown below.

-- The Top Two layers are standard cake – 2 x 2 layers with three fillings = 5-inch tall cake
+- The top two layers are standard cakes – 2 x 2 layers with three fillings = 5-inch tall cake.

-- is again a 6-inch tall cake with three layers of cake.
+- This is again a 6-inch tall cake with three layers of cake.
 BUT

 - If you split each layer into more layers you will need to dowel and add another cake circle in between.
 Why?